MarieStretti/BET3D/README.md

     4. Implementing functionnalities:
         * a button `zenithView` to switch to the Turgot view
         * a button `turgotView` to switch to the zenithal view
-        * a radio button `mode3D` to display the 3D buildings or not
+        * a radio button `mode3D` to display or not the 3D buildings
+        * a radio button `showEdges` to display or not the ground and sky edges

 The protocols of this process are explained in the [protocols.md](./protocols.md) file.

 ## Authors